SonamBharadwaj/javascript_project/README.md

 # javascript_project
-this is an beginner javascript project for practice.
+This is an beginner javascript project for practice.